 There are three levels of NCEA certificate, depending on the difficulty of the standards achieved.
-At each level, students must achieve a certain number of credits to gain an NCEA certificate.
+At each level, students must achieve 60 credits to gain an NCEA certificate.
 Credits can be gained over more than one year.

 NCEA Level Requirements